-Dental implants are a natural-looking replacement for teeth that are fixed in place so they don’t shift or come out, unlike other restorative solutions.
+Dental implants are a natural-looking replacement for missing teeth.
+Titanium implants are fixed in place so they don’t shift or come out, unlike other restorative solutions.
 Our restorative solutions allow you to maintain proper eating and speech, which may not always be possible with removable options.
-They will also help you maintain your overall health by maintaining healthy bone levels.
+Our dental implants also help you keep your jaw bone strong.

 Your Initial Consult

 The Dental Implant Process

-Dental implants can also be used to restore more than just one tooth.
-For example, multiple implants can be placed to support a denture for patients that are needing an entire arch replaced.
+Dental implants can restore more than just one tooth.
+For example, we can place multiple implants to support a denture for patients who need an entire arch replaced.